Skatteetaten/aurora/docs/documentation/aurora-config.md

 Supports deploying an application from a template available in the AuroraConfig folder.
 See [Guidelines for developing templates](#template_dev_guidelines).

+#### cronjob

+Supports running a scheduled job as a CronJob resource on Kubernetes

+#### job

+Supports running a job as a Job resource on Kubernetes

 ### Configuration for Deployment Types "deploy" and "development"

 | path                   | default     | description                                                                                                                                                                                                                                                                                                                   |